aureus123/catalogs/jeha3/paper.md

 *Table 1.
 Summary of the large nineteenth-century survey catalogs.
 Precision column gives the RMSE of angular separation relative to PPM (for the first volumes of BD and CD).
 The CPD limiting magnitude is photographic.*

 For BD, we consider as authority the last Edition of the printed catalog [5] which was the source base for the digital BD [9].
-For CD, we consider the original printed catalog [4] but with those entries overrided by subsequent corrigenda published by the same Observatory [10].
+For CD, we consider the original printed catalog [4] but with those entries overrided by subsequent corrigenda published by the same Observatory: maybe other volume of the same series, such as Vol. 18, proemio pp. 54-56, or an individual paper [10].

-This work is mainly focused to find typo errors in the first volume of CD (around 180,000 stars) and, to a lesser extend, the first volume of BD (around 111,000 stars).
+This work is mainly focused to find typo errors in the first volume of CD [11] (around 180,000 stars) and, to a lesser extend, the first volume of BD (around 111,000 stars).

 ### 2.2 Reference and Comparison Catalogs

-The primary reference catalog used for detecting errors in CD is the *Positions and Proper Motions* catalog (PPM), a compilation of positions at J2000.0 for ~469,000 stars [11].
+The primary reference catalog used for detecting errors in CD is the *Positions and Proper Motions* catalog (PPM), a compilation of positions at J2000.0 for ~469,000 stars [12].
 Of these, 172,000 carry a cross-identification with a CD star (about 28% of CD).
 The PPM positions are sufficiently precise — the star with the largest positional uncertainty (i.e. PPM 266698) among those identified with CD reports $\sigma_{\alpha *}$ = 0.57 arcseconds and $\sigma_{\delta}$ = 0.61 arcseconds when propagated to B1875.0 from their former mean epoch of 1973 — that any residual error from proper-motion propagation is negligible compared to the intrinsic uncertainty of the Durchmusterungs.

-Additional comparison catalogs used include the SD and CPD as we will see in the next section, and the *Córdoba* series of *Astronomische Gesellschaft Katalog* (AGK) zones, labelled Cordoba A, B, and C (epoch B1900.0, declinations −22° to −37°) [12].
+Additional comparison catalogs used include the SD and CPD as we will see in the next section, and the *Córdoba* series of *Astronomische Gesellschaft Katalog* (AGK) zones, labelled Cordoba A, B, and C (epoch B1900.0, declinations −22° to −37°) [13].
 These catalogs were measured at roughly the same epoch as CD and thus requires no proper-motion correction.
 More about AGK can be consulted in Chapter 17 of [7].

 ### 2.3 Cross-Identification Catalogs

 A crucial component of the method is that the cross-identifications between the Durchmusterungs and comparison catalogs must be *independent* of the digital positions: they must have been derived by humans comparing the printed catalogs, not by comparing the digital files.
 Besides the cross-identification information present in PPM catalog, two published cross-identification tables meet this requirement and are used here:

-- **Catalog IV/5** (*Table of Correspondences BD/CD/CPD*, Jung & Bischoff 1971) [13]: provides correspondences between BD, CD, and CPD for irregular sky patches.
+- **Catalog IV/5** (*Table of Correspondences BD/CD/CPD*, Jung & Bischoff 1971) [14]: provides correspondences between BD, CD, and CPD for irregular sky patches.

-- **Catalog IV/11** (*Correspondences CD/CPD, Zones −18 to −39*, Bonnet) [14]: a more complete table covering CD and CPD for declinations −18° to −39°.
+- **Catalog IV/11** (*Correspondences CD/CPD, Zones −18 to −39*, Bonnet) [15]: a more complete table covering CD and CPD for declinations −18° to −39°.

 Note that these catalogs, being hand-made, are not exempt from errors.
 Moreover, some of these errors appear to have survived and are now found in modern databases.
 For instance, in catalog IV/5, SD -22°5630 is identified to CD -22°15216 and this identification is also